ShortAssociates/home-prices/EXERCISE.md

 ·         To give the candidate a glimpse of the kind of work the team does.
 Although highly simplified, these are real life examples of things we care about.
 This should help the candidate to evaluate “is this job the right role for me?” as an additional point of information.

-·         It gives MIO a chance to see an actual end-product of the candidate’s work.
+·         It gives us a chance to see an actual end-product of the candidate’s work.
 Is the work well structured?
 Are important nuances accounted for?
 Is the presentation concise and clean?
 Are spreadsheets (if any) and code well done?

 ·         Part of the interview process will focus on discussing your case study.
-It gives both MIO and the candidate the opportunity to engage and simulate how working with one another would be.
+It gives both us and the candidate the opportunity to engage and simulate how working with one another would be.

  Thank you once again for your interest in MIO and for taking the time to solve these cases,

-MIO Recruiting

-DevOps case study instructions:
+## DevOps case study instructions:

 Plot the correlation between the number of homes for sale and the Median Price Cut in each state.